gpiliponyte/webcomp-ecar-friendly-accommodations/README.md

 ## Usage

 1) Include the webcompscript file `dist/webcomp-ecar-friendly-accommodations.min.js` and the styles file `dist/styles.css` in your HTML
-2) make sure the /assets directory is in the same directory as the HTML
+2) Make sure the /assets directory is in the same directory as the HTML
-3) define the web component like this:
+3) Define the web component like this:

 ```html
 <hotel-picker language="en"></hotel-picker>